 There are many.
 You can gain qualifications from the Royal Yachting Association, British Canoeing Union, the British Sub Aqua club, St John's Ambulance brigade, the Institute of Leadership and Management and others.
 You can achieve BTEC qualifications in a range of subjects.
 We are always looking to update our syllabuses to make them relevant to young people, and, where appropriate, align them to nationally recognised bodies.

 What is a BTEC qualification?

-As a Sea Cadet you can work towards a BTEC in Public Services, Music or Engineering as part of your normal Sea Cadet activities.
+As a Sea Cadet you can work towards a BTEC in Team Work and Personal Development, Music or Engineering as part of your normal Sea Cadet activities.
 This is a nationally recognised qualification which is the equivalent to four GCSEs at grade C (four standard grades at level 3 in Scotland)